Essays

 Why I Wrote “Gone Without Goodbye”

 Gone Without Goodbye emerged from personal grief and the universal struggle to process sudden loss.
-This article explores how creative expression transforms private pain into shared meaning and how storytelling helps preserve connections, confront absence, and find coherence in life’s disruptions.
+This essay explores how creative expression transforms private pain into shared meaning and how storytelling helps preserve connections, confront absence, and find coherence in life’s disruptions.

 The Psychology of Mockery